tsavina/openvino/README.md

 - [2024.1] *Expanded AI Model Support*: Now featuring GLM-4-9B Chat, Llama 3.1, and more for enhanced generative AI capabilities.
 - [2024.1] *New AI Notebooks*: Introducing new notebooks like Florence-2 and PixArt-α for advanced AI tasks.
 - [2024.1] *Optimized OpenVINO™ Runtime*: Improved LLM performance on Intel® Core™ Ultra Processors (Series 2) with reduced latency and memory usage.
-- [2024.1] *Enhanced Inference Throughput*: PagedAttention and memory sharing innovations boost LLM inferencing on Intel® GPUs.
+- [2024.1] *Enhanced Inference Throughput*: PagedAttention and memory sharing boost LLM inferencing on Intel® GPUs.

 ## Tutorials and Examples